riscman/contact/README.md

 Hi Lauren

-I don't seem to have your email soam trying to contact you via git notifucation.
+I promised to send you the StrongHelp Toolbox manual but don't have your email addres.
+Hopefully you will see this new repo via a git notifucation.
 If I transfer ownership of this repository to you you should be notified.

 my email is jriscman@gmail.com